CSeddon01/Horiseon-Online-Marketing/README.md

 to their clients to do online marketing using HTML and CSS

 CHANGES:
-Restructed the webpage to meet accessibility standards Added HTML semantic elements
+Restructuredthe webpage to meet accessibility standards Added HTML semantic elements
 Added alt attributes and updated title